Broken Frames

 Broken Frames is the third studio album by American rock band Eyes Set to Kill.
 The album was released on June 8, 2010 by Break Silence Records.
 The album consists of 12 songs and DVD of their interviews and music videos from Reach to Deadly Weapons.
-It is the only album to feature unclean vocalist Justin Denson, who only remained in the band throughout the duration of 2010 before departing.
+It is the only album to feature unclean vocalist Justin Denson, who departed shortly after the release and was replaced by Cisco Miranda.

 The album was announced after the release of the lead single, "All You Ever Knew," released on April 1, 2010.
 Title-track "Broken Frames" was released as the follow-up second single accompanied with a music video.
 "Let Me In" was released as Lexia's first single under her solo album, Underground Sounds.

 The album is Eyes Set to Kill's highest debut to date in the Independent Albums, and the first to enter Top Hard Rock Albums.
 The album was ranked fifth of "Locals Only: The Best Albums and EPs in 2010."